attr-encrypted/attr_encrypted/README.markdown

 ### DataMapper and Sequel ###

-Just like the default options for ActiveRecord, the `:encode` and `:marshal` options are set to true by default since you'll be storing everything in a database.
+Just like the default options for ActiveRecord, the `:encode` option is set to true by default since you'll be storing everything in a database.

 Contact